rehanvipin/work/content/_index.md

 * There's an **open source** design tool: [Penpot](https://penpot.app) which focuses on web standards
 * Google drive has a good range of keyboard shortcuts.
 You can view them by presing `Shift`+`\` or [from this nice support link](https://support.google.com/drive/answer/2563044).
+* While building SaaS (stuff as a service), it might be useful to look at https://12factor.net/.

 {{< hint "info" >}}
 ## Note